International Visegrad Fund

-The International Visegrad Fund is an international donor organization promoting development of closer cooperation among the Visegrad Group (V4) countries—the Czech Republic, Hungary, Poland and Slovakia.
-The main aim of the fund is to strengthen the ties among people and institutions in Central and Eastern Europe through giving support to regional non-governmental initiatives.
-The Fund is the only institutionalized form of regional cooperation of the Visegrad Group countries.
+The International Visegrad Fund is an international donor organization promoting development and closer cooperation among the Visegrad Group (V4) countries—the Czech Republic, Hungary, Poland and Slovakia.
+The main aim of the fund is to strengthen the ties among peoples and institutions in Central and Eastern Europe through giving support to regional non-governmental initiatives.
+The fund is the only institutionalized form of regional cooperation among the Visegrad Group countries.

 Background

 On 14 May 1999, at the Visegrad summit in Bratislava, the Prime Ministers of the V4 countries agreed that no institutional structures should be set up for the Visegrad Group, with the sole exception of the secretariat of the International Visegrad Fund in Bratislava.
 An agreement on the establishment of the fund was signed at the summit of the V4 Prime Ministers in Stiřín near Prague on 9 June 2000.
-Based on the agreement, the purpose of the fund is to promote and develop cultural cooperation, exchanges in the field of science, research, cooperation in education, youth exchanges within the V4 region and regional cooperation between the V4 region and other countries, especially in the Western Balkans and the EU's Eastern Partnership region.
+Based on the agreement, the purpose of the fund is to promote and develop cultural cooperation in the fields of science, research, education and youth exchanges within the V4 region, and regional cooperation between the V4 region and other countries, especially in the Western Balkans and the EU's Eastern Partnership region.